Sharrow Bay Country House: Early history

 Anthony amassed considerable wealth and became very interested in art.
 Jacob Thompson, the famous artist, was a close friend and often visited him at Sharrow Bay.
 In 1850 Thompson painted two pictures of Ullswater from the house both of which are shown as black and white prints in his biography.
-One of these is shown here.

 History as a hotel

 In 1948, the Manchester Guardian newspaper carried an advertisement for a mansion on the edge of Ullswater with 12 acre of grounds and formal gardens dating back to 1840.
 It was leased by Francis Coulson.
 With the help of friends he opened in the spring of 1948 with four bedrooms, and coined the phrase ‘country house hotel’ for the first time.

 In 1952 Coulson was joined by Brian Sack, and the two of them ran the hotel for the rest of their lives.

 It is reputedly the place where Sticky toffee pudding was invented in the 1970s.